toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [ucto](https://languagemachines.github.io/ucto/) - Ucto tokenizes text files: it separates words from punctuation, and splits sentences.
 It has rules (regular-expression based) for several languages.
 * [Ultimate Plumber](https://github.com/akavel/up) - Helps to interactively and incrementally explore textual data in Linux, by making it easier to quickly build complex pipelines, thanks to a fast feedback loop.
 * [wg-cmd](https://github.com/AndrianBdn/wg-cmd) - TUI for managing WireGuard configuration files.
+* [yek](https://github.com/bodo-run/yek) - A fast Rust based tool to serialize text-based files in a repository or directory for LLM consumption.

 ## <a name="text-search"></a>Text search (alternatives to grep)